Random Number Generator

 getGenerator()

-method and use that for the part of code the needs a specific random generator.However, for smaller programs where you want to control the random behavior of your code, this function provides a quick and easy way to make your results reproducible by passing a constant integer value to this function.
+method and use that for the part of your code that needs a specific random generator.However, for smaller programs where you want to control the random behavior of your code, this function provides a quick and easy way to make your results reproducible by passing a constant integer value to this function.

-from neoradium import random # Changing the "random" object to be predictable with "MT19937" bit generator # This is not recommended because it changes the "random" object which is # used globally in NeoRadium. random.setSeed(np.random.MT19937(123)) myRandInts = random.integers(0,10,5) # Creating a new predictable random generator with "MT19937" bit generator # This is the preferred approach as the original "random" object remains unchanged # The results is the same as the above code. myGen = random.getGenerator(np.random.MT19937(123)) myRandInts = myGen.integers(0,10,5)
+from neoradium import random # Changing the "random" object to be predictable with "MT19937" bit generator # This is not recommended because it changes the "random" object which is # used globally in NeoRadium. random.setSeed(np.random.MT19937(123)) myRandInts = random.integers(0,10,5) # Creating a new predictable random generator with "MT19937" bit generator # This is the preferred approach as the original "random" object remains unchanged # The results are the same as the above code. myGen = random.getGenerator(np.random.MT19937(123)) myRandInts = myGen.integers(0,10,5)

 - Parameters:

-seed (int, BitGenerator, Generator, RandomState, or None) – Please refer to
+seed (int, BitGenerator, Generator, RandomState, or None Please refer to

 getGenerator()

-method for details about theseed
+method) – for details about theseed

 parameter.